hashicorp/consul/website/source/api/catalog.html.md

 - `ServiceTags` is a list of tags for the service

+- `ServiceTaggedAddresses` is the map of explicit LAN and WAN addresses for the service instance.
+This includes both the address as well as the port.

 - `ServiceKind` is the kind of service, usually "".
 See the Agent registration API for more information.